-Authenticity for does NOT mean that you have to tactlessly show all of who you are all of the time.
+Authenticity does NOT mean that you have to tactlessly show all of who you are all of the time.
 It only means first and foremost being real and genuine to yourself.
-Being true to yourself, you may limit your time to certain people or that you only share small bits of yourself.
+Being true to yourself, you may limit your time with certain people or only share small bits of yourself.
 If you are around individuals who get overwhelmed by your intensity and intellect, you may need to slow your pace and choose activities that engage both of you at a similar level.
 With self-honesty, you can be both sincere and strategic, and your actions will be backed up by a kind intention towards both yourself and others.

-You cannot be everything to everyone, but to find your place in the world, always, always trade authenticity for perfections.
+You cannot be everything to everyone, but to find your place in the world, always, always trade authenticity for perfection.

 Your Permission to be Intense